aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 INPUTS:
   - $scan\_type  : scan type of the file
-  - $file       : file information hashref
+  - $file       : file information hash ref
-  - $CandID     : candidate's CandID
+  - $CandID     : candidate's `CandID`
   - $Visit\_Label: visit label of the scan
   - $PatientName: patient name of the scan